-1.3 Data Collection
+2. Data Collection

-Ensuring the integrity and quality of the cohort graduation rate calculations and data are very important, and internal controls, such as policies, procedures, and infrastructure, are necessary for collecting accurate data and correctly calculating the cohort graduation rate.
+Ensuring the integrity and quality of the cohort graduation rate calculations and data are important, and internal controls, such as policies, procedures, and infrastructure, are necessary for collecting accurate data and correctly calculating the cohort graduation rates.
 The process for how and when to collect the data as established by the general statues of the NC General Assembly and in accordance with the ESSA.
-Each data collection provides valuable information which can be used to fund our schools and provide cutting edge education to our students as well as support many other critical assessments.

 If during data review it is discovered that students are attributed to a Unique ID (UID) that is either shared or duplicated in previous school years, contact the regional accountability office for resolution.

-1.3.1 Data Collection for Setting the Cohort
+2.1 Data Collection for Setting the Cohort

-As described in section 1.2, the initial cohort is created by students that are tracked upon entering the 9th grade and then are expected to graduate within either four or five years.
+As described in section 1, the initial cohort is created by students that are tracked upon entering the 9th grade and then are expected to graduate within either four or five years.

-In education, cohort is typically applied to students who are educated at the same period of time.
+A cohort is typically applied to students who are educated at the same period of time.
 A grade level or class of students would be the most common example of a student cohort.
 For example, students who enter the 9th grade during 2017-2018 school year would be a part of that cohort on track to graduate in either 4 years (2021) or 5 years (2022).

-1.3.2 Capturing Graduate Data-Graduation Data Verification (GDV) Process
+2.2 Capturing Graduate Data-Graduation Data Verification (GDV) Process